 Joan Shorenstein Fellows, Spring 2016

 Johanna Dunaway is a newly appointed associate professor of communication at Texas A&M University.
 She was on the faculty of Louisiana State University from 2008 to 2015.
 Over the course of her career she has written extensively on the relationship between the structural and contextual features of media outlets and news content.
 Her current research examines the impact of the changing contemporary media environment across individuals, groups, and local communities.
-While at the Shorenstein Center, Dunaway will write about Latino voters through the lens of the changing media environment.
+While at the Shorenstein Center, Dunaway will write about news consumption on mobile devices.

 Joanna Jolly is the BBC’s South Asia editor, based in London, who was also recently assigned to the BBC’s Washington bureau as a feature reporter.
 Over the past decade she has worked as a radio producer in London, Brussels and Jerusalem.
 Jolly has also spent several years based in South Asia, first as the regional producer in Delhi and later as the BBC Nepal correspondent in Kathmandu.
 Jolly specializes in radio documentaries and long-form journalism.
 She won the 2015 Amnesty International Award (radio) for the BBC documentary “Red River Woman.”
 While at the Shorenstein Center, Jolly will explore how media campaigns around sexual violence shape public policy.